cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 #### Broadcasting buffer-like objects `comm.Bcast()`

+- [ ] TODO: is there any difference should it be moved to bcast section?

 In this example, we broadcast a NumPy array from process 0 to the rest of the processes in the communicator group.